ExpediaGroup/kube-graffiti/README.md

 * read the configmap 'extension-apiserver-authentication' in the 'kube-system' namespace
 * create, delete 'mutatingwebhookconfigurations'
+* list namespaces - used for the health-check

 The following kubernetes objects configure this basic access, assuming that you choose to run kube-graffiti in its own namespace 'kube-graffiti': -